 \subsection{Framework}

-In CG modelling, the behaviour of a complex system is simulated by using a simpler representation of the system.
-This is immediately realised in Ising models at each MCMC step by isolating a group consisting of $q$ spins - here referred to by the corresponding fraction of the lattice per group $(q/n)$.
-These spins may not necessarily be close to one another or even interact, however the optimal (in terms of thermalisation) choice of spins in a group is likely to depend on the details of the problem.
+In CG modeling, the behavior of a complex system is simulated by using a simpler representation of the system.
+This is immediately realized in Ising models at each MCMC step by isolating a group consisting of $q$ spins - here referred to by the corresponding fraction of the lattice per group $(q/n)$.
+These spins may not necessarily be close to one another or even interact, however the optimal (in terms of thermalization) choice of spins in a group is likely to depend on the details of the problem.
 The coarse graining is shown in Algorithm \ref{alg:CG}, where the QeMCMC (Algorithm \ref{alg:QeMCMC}) is run as a subroutine on a small group $s_g$.

 Of course, there is scope for a multitude of different groupings, sub-groupings and clusterings as is sometimes seen in classical literature \cite{zhu2015, houdayer2001, wolff1989, swendsen1987, wu2021, murray2007}.
 These are not exhaustively discussed here, where we simply give the framework of coarse graining the Ising model lattice along with some illustrative examples that demonstrate the potential of the approach.
 Discussion of the choice of spins to include in the active group, as well as the parameters chosen as input to the QeMCMC, including the choice of the ``reduced'' Hamiltonian, are left to Section \ref{sec:CGQeMCMC}.
 It should be made clear that any Quantum enhancement found can most likely be combined with traditional MCMC methods in hybrid schemes that are likely to outpace ``plain'' MCMC, regardless of proposal.